ardoq/rxbeach/docs/fundamentals/state-streams/reduced-state-streams.md

 ## Action reducers

-Action reducers receive the stream state and an action payload, and calculates the next application stream.
+Action reducers receive the stream state and an action payload and calculates the next application stream.
 In RxBeach we define the action reducers with the `reducer` function.

 Reducers can handle both actions with and without payloads.
 Actions without payloads are usually just triggers of some kind.
 Below is an example of both.

 ```typescript
 import { actionCreator, reducer } from 'rxbeach';